katholt/RedDog/README.txt

                 - includes of additional option of setting conservation level (DE) further early checks that include:
                 - name of reference/replicons/isolates won't confuse post-NEXUS analysis (i.e. no '+')
-            fix for when a replicon consensus fasta is missing (rare error) (DE) includes new 'warning' file (DE)
+            fix for when a replicon consensus fasta is missing (DE) includes new 'warning' file (DE)
             change behaviour of outgroups - reported (also in outgroups.txt fle) but not removed (DE) Editing and reorder of options in config file (DE)